telerik/ajax-docs/controls/scheduler/how-to/get-the-client-side-object-of-the-embedded-radcalendar.md

-The RadCalendar client object can be further operated with by using its[client-side API](99597141-EB9B-4441-A23D-82ECED22D020).
+The RadCalendar client object can be further operated with by using its [client-side API]({%slug calendar/client-side-programming/radcalendar-object%}).